alexqfredrickson/notes/aws/aws.md

 AWS CloudFormation is AWS' infrastructure-as-code service.

 A CloudFormation stack is a group of AWS resources defined in CloudFormation IaC.
 Stacks may import and export values from other stacks.
 A stack that contains exports cannot be deleted until each stack that leverages those exports (as imports) are deleted first.

+## Polly

+Amazon Polly is a text-to-speech service.
+It's a bit creepy.

+## Site-to-Site VPN

+A Site-to-Site VPN is used to configure a VPC to talk to an on-premise network.
+They conceptually include:

+  * *VPN connections*, which connect on-premise equipment with VPCs
+  * *VPN tunnels*, through which encrypted data flows between customer networks and AWS
+  * *Customer gateways*, which provide information about customer gateway devices
+  * *Customer gateway devices*, which are physical devices that sit on the customer side of the VPN connection
+  * *Target gateways*, which represent the on-premise VPN gateway on the AWS side of the VPN connection
+  * *Virtual private gateways*, which represent the site-to-site VPN endpoint connects to an AWS VPC
+  * *Transit gateways*, which connect multiple VPCs and on-premise networks, and which also represent VPN endpoints on the AWS site of the VPN connection

 ## Concepts